microsoft/virtualnodesOnAzureContainerInstances/Docs/PatchNotes.md

 # Summary of what was changed in each new release

 ## Chart Versions:
+### 1.3012.25080101
+- Update to use new file / mount propagation sidecar 🚃
+- Ingesting security patches 🔐

 ### 1.3012.25072501
 - Fix for issue rotating credentials for kube-proxy 🐛
 - Customization option added to allow customers with niche requirements to hostPath mount container log directory for virtual node infrastructure pods 🛃